 9. Remote working

 Year 2020 is a testament to the massive increase in cyber attacks and exploitation of network security and IT products used in working form home.
 While remote working has been said to increase productivity, it comes with risks that must be understood.
-The following items relate to multiple steps (remote working, secure configuration, network security, risk management) under ten steps to the cyber security approach.
+The following items relate to multiple steps (remote home and mobile working, configuration, network and user policies, risk management) under 10 steps to cyber security approach.

 - Apply technical security baselines (such as baseline build checklist) to systems and devices to offer minimal attack surface.